Extent: 42.5 linear feet (102 boxes)

 Abstract: This collection documents the musical activities and career of Irish traditional fiddle player Séamus Connolly.
 The collection includes field recordings, correspondence, press clippings, publications, photographs, awards, and artifacts.
 It also includes research notes and materials collected by Connolly on Irish traditional music.

-Séamus Connolly is a faculty member in the Center for Irish Programs, where he has been directing Irish traditional music, song, and dance programming for Boston College since 1990.
+Séamus Connolly retired in 2015 from his faculty position in the Center for Irish Programs, where he had been directing Irish traditional music, song, and dance programming for Boston College since 1990.

 This guide presents information about the Séamus Connolly papers at the John J. Burns Library, as well as links to related online media content featuring Séamus Connolly.

 In September 2013, the National Endowment for the Arts awarded Séamus Connolly a National Heritage Fellowship, the nation's highest honor in the folk and traditional arts.
 The second page of this guide includes media coverage of the 2013 National Heritage Fellowship award.